Microbiology Test Method Guides

 Aspects of the Microbiology of Clean Rooms Key Points ready to use specially packaged media are available for environmental monitoring trending of monitoring data helps set action and alert levels pinpointing contamination sources is vital A clean room is an environment where the levels of airborne contaminants are controlled

-Clostridium difficile is the commonest identifiable cause of antibiotic associated diarrhea (AAD), this review looks at rapid detection and identification methods for C. difficile.
+Clostridioides difficile (previously called Clostridium difficle) is the commonest identifiable cause of antibiotic associated diarrhea (AAD), this review looks at rapid detection and identification methods for C. diff.

 Counting Techniques in Microbiology: Getting From a Single Cell to Usable Data Key Points Counting microorganisms allows an estimation of the microbial population in a variety of products.
 From this a prediction of the life of the product to be applied (product spoilage).
 Product safety issues are not directly addressed